| Colombian

 in this study) in the Panche/Muisca zone where blackbirds created

-Felines such as the jaguar (felis onca), puma (felis
+the first light.
+JAGUAR Felines such as the jaguar (felis onca), puma (felis

 concolor) and tigrillo have been identified in both petroglyphs